Convert Joules to Kilowatt Hours

 When do you need to convert between Joules and Kilowatt Hours?

-The global standard unit of electrical energy billing — equal to a kilowatt of power consumed (or delivered) for one hour, or 3,600,000 joules.
+The global standard unit of electrical energy billing — exactly one kilowatt of power consumed (or generated) for exactly one hour, equal to 3,600,000 joules (3.
 Joule and Kilowatt Hour are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.